Stock Keeping Unit (SKU) – Ultimate Guide on SKUs

 You can add this under the description section, but in the code, it is irrelevant.

-The basic idea of SKU codes is to gain maximum information from minimal codes, and if you’re adding information that is not needed, you’re messing with the idea of SKU codes.
+The basic idea of SKU codes is to gain maximum information from minimal codes.
+If you’re adding information that is not needed, you’re messing with the idea of SKU codes.

 3. Cascade Method

-The codes should be created logically which could be deciphered easily without thinking much.
+The codes should be created logically.
+They should be deciphered easily without thinking too much.

 Let us create an SKU code for an electronic item.